bryanbrotonel/iOSFirebaseTutorialStarter/README.md

 ```

-Congratulations, you've connected your app to Firebase :tada:
+Congratulations, you've connected your app to Firebase Database :tada: